 Welcome to Pearl Girls™ Mother of Pearl Mother’s Day blog series—a nine-day celebration of moms and mothering.
 Each day will feature a new post by some of today’s best writers (Tricia Goyer, Lisa Takeuchi Cullen, Beth Vogt, Lesli Westfall, and more).
 I hope you’ll join us each day for another unique perspective on Mother’s Day.

 AND . . . do enter the contest for a chance to win a beautiful handcrafted pearl necklace and a JOYN India bag.
 Enter at the bottom of this post.
 The contest runs 5/4-5/13, and the winner will be announced on 5/14.
 Contest is only open to U.S. residents.

-If you are unfamiliar with Pearl Girls™, please visit www.pearlgirls.info and see what we’re all about.
+If you are unfamiliar with Pearl Girls™, please visit www.pearlgirls.info, subscribe to our blog, and see what we’re all about.
 In short, we exist to support the work of charities that help women and children in the US and around the globe.
-Consider purchasing a copy of Mother of Pearl, Pearl Girls: Encountering Grit, Experiencing Grace, or one of the Pearl Girls products (all GREAT gifts!) to help support Pearl Girls.
+Consider purchasing a copy of Mother of Pearl: Luminous Lessons and Iridescent Faith to help support Pearl Girls™.

 a Rafflecopter giveaway